-Phyllis (Porter) Rauch, born 28 October 1938, is an American artist, writer and translator who has lived in Jocotepec for more than thirty years.
-Her husband was the internationally-acclaimed artist Georg Rauch (1924-2006).
+Phyllis (Porter) Rauch, born 28 October 1938, was an American artist, writer and translator who lived in Jocotepec for more than forty years.
+Her husband was internationally-acclaimed artist Georg Rauch (1924-2006).
 The couple lived in Guadalajara from 1967 to 1970, before moving to Laguna Beach, California for six years.
 They returned to Mexico in 1976 and established their permanent home in Jocotepec.

 Phyllis Rauch grew up in Ohio and received her bachelor’s degree in English at Bowling Green State University and her master’s degree in library science at the University of Michigan at Ann Arbor.
 She studied German at the Goethe Institute in Rothenburg ob der Tauber and then worked at German libraries, including the Internationale Kinderbibliothek in Munich and the Amerika Gedenkbibliothek in Berlin.
 She met Georg Rauch in Vienna in 1965 and they were married in Ohio, September of the following year.
 Phyllis’ own highly-entertaining account of this love story was published on MexConnect in 2006 as “Not your usual wedding – a Valentine’s Day story.”